 Modern audience may not realize it, but silent films dealing with LGBTQ+ themes not only exist but are not so unusual.
 American films did, however, have to contend with censors that were not at all friendly and had to be got around in one of several ways.
 Gay characters may be hidden behind coding, or excused as a parody, or “what if” scenarios.

-From Alice Guy-Blaché, the first female director, comes the first film of the program, Algie the Miner.
-Produced in 1912 by Guy’s own Solax company.
+From Alice Guy-Blaché, the first female director, comes the first film of the program, Algie the Miner, produced in 1912 by Guy’s own Solax company.
 Algie is the prototypical example of a coded gay man in the early 1910s.
 Soft and effeminate, he is out west ostensibly to prove himself a man to win the approval of his fiancée’s father, but it takes little to see how important Algie becomes in his mentor Big Jim’s life and how quickly Big Jim comes to depend on Algie as much as Algie does him.

 But gay men were not always disguised.
-1923’s The Soilers, a burlesque of Rex Beach’s much-adapted novel The Spoilers, the cowboy who falls in love with Stan Laurel is anything but coded.
+In 1923’s The Soilers, a burlesque of Rex Beach’s much-adapted novel The Spoilers, the cowboy who falls in love with Stan Laurel is anything but coded.
 Rare in silent cinema, he is explicitly gay, and almost unique, he gets the last laugh.

-Trans representation is rare in silent cinema, and most examples that do exist are heavily coded, but what is likely to be the first feature film to deal with trans themes and is certainly the first to address them so
+Trans representation is rare in silent cinema, and most examples that do exist are heavily coded, but what

-When Fred comes to believe Lawrence must have murdered Lillian, he is introduced to the secret of the seeds.
-Disbelieving Lawrence’s tale of magical transformation, he swallows a seed himself.
-It is there that A Florida Enchantment demonstrates the ethos of the time: Lillian, when she was presenting as such, caused a minor scandal with her aunt but was otherwise allowed to openly court Bessie.
-But Fred, when he turns into Frederica, is condemned by society at large and pursued quite literally to death.
+is likely to be the first feature film to deal with trans themes and is certainly the first to address them so explicitly is A Florida Enchantment, which concludes the evening’s program.
+“A Fantasy of the Everglades,” A Florida Enchantment sees Lillian swallowing a magic seed that transforms her into a man.
+Taking the name Lawrence, he spurns his erstwhile fiancé Fred and begins courting Bessie.
+Disbelieving Lawrence’s tale of magical-transformation, Fred swallows a seed himself.
+It is there that A Florida Enchantment demonstrates the ethos of the time: Lillian, when she was presenting as such, scandalized her aunt but was otherwise allowed to openly court Bessie.
+Fred, when he turns to Frederica, on the other hand, is condemned by society at large and pursued quite literally to death.

-A Florida Enchantment is a product of its era and its extensive use of blackface stands out at once to modern audiences.
+A Florida Enchantment is a product of its era and its extensive use of blackface at once stands out to modern audiences.
 Of course, blackface was not unusual in films of 1914.
 Far from it; it was the norm.
 Outside of so-called “race films”—that is, films with an entirely

-black cast—black actors might appear as background extras but almost never interacted with the white leads.
+Black cast—Black actors might appear as background extras but almost never interacted with the white leads.
 Black characters who were part of the principal cast were nearly always performed by white actors in blackface.

 Today, we see the racism inherent in this policy, but at the time A Florida Enchantment and other films like it were released, white audiences were accustomed to blackface and saw nothing wrong with it.
-It is not the case that black audiences approved of the practice, but while they did object and did protest, the white creators of these films never heard them.
+It is not the case that Black audiences approved of the practice, but while they did object and did protest, the white creators of these films never heard them.

 With that said, A Florida Enchantment is an important part of film history in that it features what may be the first emergence of trans representation on the screen.